How to Get a Joint Personal Loan

 What is a joint personal loan?

-A joint loan is when two borrowers assume equal responsibility in repaying a loan.
-Each borrower will have their creditworthiness assessed, and each will sign the same loan documents.
-Because they have equal responsibility for the loan, they’ll typically share whatever the loan was used to purchase.
+A joint loan is when you and another borrower assume equal responsibility in repaying a loan.
+Each of you will have your creditworthiness assessed and sign the same loan documents.
+Because you’ll each have equal responsibility for the loan, you’ll typically share whatever the loan was used to purchase.